 5. Test it

-Create a simple deployment with an nginx image and then add a bunch of replicas.
+Create a simple deployment with an nginx image and then increase the replicas.

 kubectl create deployment webserver-demo --image=nginx:latest